-During the entry of purchase documents, LN displays a default purchase office.
-Depending on the type of document, LN takes specific steps to retrieve the correct purchase office.
+During purchase document specification, a default purchase office is retrieved.
+You can always manually change the default purchase office.

+Depending on the type of document, LN takes specific steps to retrieve the default purchase office.

 Manually created purchase order and purchase orders generated by Project